Impact of Forecast Stability on Navigational Contrail Avoidance: Introduction

 This paper focuses specifically on ``pre-tactical'' avoidance, where contrail-aware flight plans are generated at the time of flight planning.
 This approach differs from ``strategic'' avoidance, which relies on climatological properties of contrails (e.g., by reducing flight distance at night when contrails are almost always net warming), and ``tactical'' avoidance, which relies on requesting mid-flight trajectory changes to avoid contrail-forming regions.
-For commercial airlines with regularly-scheduled flights, optimized flight trajectories are typically generated by flight planning software within 24 hours of the flight's departure and then manually adjusted by flight crews to account for en-route hazards and other operational issues such as congestion.
+For commercial airlines with regularly-scheduled flights, optimized flight trajectories are typically generated by flight planning software within 24 hours of the flight's departure.
+Routes are optimized according to a set of criteria that will vary by operator, but will include some combination of minimizing fuel, time, and other operational costs.
+Optimized trajectories are manually adjusted by flight crews and air traffic controllers to account for en-route hazards and other operational issues such as airspace congestion.
 Depending on the demands of the operator, flight trajectories may be re-optimized within a few hours departure using the most up-to-date weather forecasts.
 Flight planning at lead times exceeding 24 hours may occur in special situations, such as planning for cargo capacity on long-haul routes, or due to delays in forecast delivery.

 Simulation-based studies have shown that, given accurate forecasts of contrail warming, pre-tactical contrail avoidance may be able to achieve a 70\% reduction in contrail radiative forcing with only a $\sim0.1\%$ increase in fleet-wide fuel consumption \cite{frias_feasibility_2024}.
 However, it remains unclear whether forecasts of upper-tropospheric and lower-stratospheric (UTLS) water vapor and temperature are sufficiently accurate to avoid warming contrails in practice.
 Previous studies comparing forecasts and reanalysis to in-situ observations from aircraft and radiosondes have found that forecasts and reanalysis products exhibit poor pointwise agreement with observations, with equitable threat scores below 0.4 \cite{gierens_how_2020, agarwal_reanalysis-driven_2022, hofer_well_2024, thompson_fidelity_2024}.
 These results have been used to argue that pre-tactical contrail avoidance may have limited climate benefits.